awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

    If these conditions are met, verify the IP address before adding it\.

-   You might also need to configure your local network to permit connections from the IP address of your Amazon RDS DB instance, so that it can communicate with your external MySQL or MariaDB instance\.
+   You might also need to configure your local network to permit connections from the IP address of your Amazon RDS DB instance\.
+You do this so that your local network can communicate with your external MySQL or MariaDB instance\.
 To find the IP address of the Amazon RDS DB instance, use the `host` command\.

    ```
    host <RDS_MySQL_DB_host_name>